-A mechanism or a randomized function of a dataset is said to be \textit{differentially private} if the level of privacy of individual participants and the output of the mechanism remain unaltered even when any one of the participants decides to submit or equivalently remove personal information from a statistical dataset as depicted in Figure \ref{fig:dp_def}.
+A mechanism or a randomized function of a dataset is called \textit{differentially private} if the absence or presence of any participant's data has a negligible impact on the output of the mechanism when any of the participants decides to submit or equivalently remove their data from a statistical dataset.
+This idea is roughly depicted in Figure \ref{fig:dp_def2}.
 In some sense, differential privacy is a notion of robustness against such changes in the dataset.
 The degree of this change is measured and determined by an adjustable privacy parameter (or the privacy budget) and the amount of the change that any single argument to the system reflects on its output is called the sensitivity of the system.
-The major challenge is the trade-off between the accuracy of the output of a statistical dataset versus the level of the privacy protection guaranteed to the participants since noisier data results in a stronger level of privacy due to increased randomness.
-At the same time, this reflects as a reduction in accuracy of the output.
+The major challenge is to offset the accuracy of the output of a statistical dataset against the level of the privacy protection guaranteed to the participants.
+Indeed, noisier data results in a stronger level of privacy due to increased randomness and this reflects as a reduction in accuracy of the output.